lamnhan066/language_helper/README.md

       data: data,

       // [Optional] This is the list of all available keys that your project are using.
+      //
-      // You can maintain it by yourself or using `language_helper_generator` to maintain it.
+      // You can maintain it by yourself or using command `flutter pub run language_helper:generate`
+      // to maintain it.
       analysisKeys: analysisLanguageData.keys,

       // [Optional] Default is set to the device locale (if available) or the first language of [data]